deepak-k-zefr/python_old_projects/README.md

 # Python-files

-# a collection of all old python files from 1) Udacity 2) Data school 3) Youtube that were written when I was learning Python
+ A collection of all old python files from 1) Udacity 2) Data school 3) Youtube that were written when I was learning Python